 The association between sleep and cardiometabolic function and disease, including the interaction with nutrition, has received increasing recognition.
-Controlled experimental studies have shown reduced insulin sensitivity to a morning OGTT in healthy adults during short-sleep, early-waking conditions (193).
-Short sleep, poor sleep quality, and sleep disorders are associated with increased risk for T2D (194-196), obesity, subclinical atherosclerosis, and CVD (197-199).
-Sleep deficiency affects hunger, appetite, food choice, and intake; however, this effect varies across individuals.
-Sleep loss exerts these effects via alterations in homeostatically regulated pathways, assessed by changes in circulating concentrations of leptin and ghrelin.
-A positive correlation has been reported between the increase in ghrelin-to-leptin ratio and increase in hunger following sleep restriction (200).
-Interindividual variability can also be observed within hedonic systems following sleep loss, as seen within the endocannabinoid system, which is known to regulate hedonically driven food intake (200).
-Sleep loss facilitates a robust increase in ratings for sweet, salty, and starchy foods as well as an actual increase in snack food intake specifically (201-204).
-There is also developing evidence for the reverse relation: the influence of nutrition on sleep (204, 205).
-Finally, the disturbances in daily routines due to the COVID-19 confinement and remote work have impacted circadian rhythms, energy balance, and body weight (206).
+Controlled experimental studies have shown reduced insulin sensitivity to a morning OGTT in healthy adults during short-sleep, early-waking conditions (182).
+Short sleep, poor sleep quality, and sleep disorders are associated with increased risk for T2D (183-185), obesity, subclinical atherosclerosis, and cardiovascular disease (186-188).
+Sleep deficiency affects hunger, appetite, food choice and intake; however, this effect varies across individuals.
+Sleep loss exerts these effects via alterations in homeostatically-regulated pathways, assessed by changes in circulating levels of leptin and ghrelin.
+A positive correlation has been reported between the increase in ghrelin/leptin ratio and increase in hunger following sleep restriction (189).
+Interindividual variability can also be observed within hedonic systems following sleep loss, as seen within the endocannabinoid system, which is known to regulate hedonically driven food intake (189).
+Sleep loss facilities a robust increase in ratings for sweet, salty, and starchy foods as well as an actual increase in snack food intake, specifically (190-193).
+There is also developing evidence for the reverse relationship: the influence of nutrition on sleep (193, 194).
+Finally, the disturbances in daily routines due to the COVID-19 confinement and remote work have impacted circadian rhythms, energy balance and body weight (195).
 More research is needed in this burgeoning field.

+2.8.
 Social determinants influencing food and health

-Social determinants of health refer to the economic and political structures, social and physical environments, and access to health services that shape a person's health and well-being.
-Social factors contribute significantly to health and may account for up to 20-50% of the disease burden of society (207).
-They also expose-and explain-nutrition and health disparities, as the social and environmental factors that influence a person's dietary choices are unequally distributed within a population.
-For example, structural barriers to healthy food choices (including low income, unavailability of food stores that sell healthy foods, neighborhood characteristics like walkability and crime, lack of transportation, literacy, discriminatory practices) exist for susceptible groups, such as racial/ethnic minorities.
-The concentration of structural barriers within communities can also give rise to unhealthy social and cultural food norms, which further reinforce unhealthy eating patterns.
-As such, diet quality is consistently poorer among populations with low incomes and among some minority populations like African-Americans (208, 209).
-Additionally, exposures to environmental stressors like discrimination, social isolation, and pollution affect not only food access and choice but also biological processes including inflammatory responses and gene expression (210).
+Social determinants of health refer to the economic and political structures, social and physical environments, and access to health services that shape a person's health and wellbeing.
+Social factors contribute significantly to health and may account for up to 20-50% of the disease burden of society (196).
+They also expose - and explain - nutrition and health disparities, as the social and environmental factors that influence a person's dietary choices are unequally distributed within a population.
+For example, structural barriers to healthy food choices (including low income, unavailability of food stores that sell healthy food, neighborhood characteristics like walkability and crime, lack of transportation, literacy, discriminatory practices) exist for susceptible groups, such as racial/ethnic minorities.
+The concentration of structural barriers within communities can also give rise to unhealthy social and cultural food norms, that further reinforce unhealthy eating patterns.
+As such, diet quality is consistently poorer among populations with low incomes, and among some minority populations like African Americans (197, 198).
+Additionally, exposures to environmental stressors like discrimination, social isolation, and pollution affect not only food access and choice, but also biological processes including inflammatory responses and gene expression (199).
 A precision nutrition approach should use all relevant information on an individual's characteristics, including their social context, to drive implementation strategies to achieve optimal compliance with nutritional guidelines and recommendations for better health.
-Inequitable social and environmental experiences may explain disparities in health outcomes mediated by epigenetics or the microbiome (211, 212).
-Unfortunately, past work in precision nutrition has often failed to integrate social determinants of health and, even when it does, investment in research to optimize translation to vulnerable communities is scarce.
+Inequitable social and environmental experiences may explain disparities in health outcomes mediated by epigenetics or the microbiome (200, 201).
+Unfortunately, past work in precision nutrition has often failed to integrate social determinants of health and even when it does, investment in research to optimize translation to vulnerable communities is scarce.
 Current research opportunities to promote a wider integration of social determinant data in precision nutrition are presented in Table 2.
-To help close critical knowledge gaps, researchers may leverage and augment existing cuttingedge tools and databases to collect, share, and harmonize data and resources.
+To help close critical knowledge gaps, researchers may leverage and augment existing cutting-edge tools and databases to collect, share, and harmonize data and resources.
 Active inclusion of social and environmental factors should be done in novel research lines, training, diverse and inclusive interventions, and policies for optimal precision nutrition.

+2.9.
 Differences in body weight as a source of individual response to diet